-Students with ongoing difficulties may still be eligible for special consideration, if they can demonstrate that their difficulties have suddenly worsened or that an additional issue has arisen.
+If you have ongoing difficulties you may still be eligible for special consideration, if you can demonstrate that your difficulties have suddenly worsened or than an additional issue has arisen.

 Applications for special examinations and other forms of special consideration will only be considered on the following grounds: